 - a.
 Install a diskette. - b.
 Remove head cover shield (section 2.4.2). - c.
 Extract wires from P2 connector pins 17 and U. - d.
-Unfaston the four mounting screws and remove the actuator assembly. - To install, reverse the above procedure.
-Reference section 2.4.6.2 to adjust.
+Unfasten the four mounting screws and remove the actuator assembly. - e.
+To install, reverse the above procedure.
+Reference section 2.4.6.2 to adjust. - f.
+When installing, make sure that the fasteners for mounting the solenoid body do not interfere with the armature.